 There is an option to append

 principal_declared attributes on the Event.
-For example, if the Event happened offline or a third party reports it.
-This option helps to create a detailed record.
+For example, if the Event happened offline or a third party reports it, creating a more detailed record.

 Inspection Event can store the PDF document of a specific standard for container inspection.
 This allows historical compliance checking of Events.

-- Use the eye symbol ( ) to inspect the Event:
+Click the Event row to inspect the Event:

 Here we see the details entered earlier and also a tab that will show both the Event Attributes and Asset Attributes:

-In the next section we will learn about using Locations to group items together for both logical grouping and then how to better manage access using ABAC and OBAC Policies.
+In the next section, we will learn about using Locations to group items together for both logical grouping and how to better manage access using ABAC and OBAC Policies.